kryptobaseddev/storyforge/projectDocs/04-DatabaseSchema.md

   wordCount: Number,   // Word count for the chapter
   characters: [ObjectId], // Characters appearing in the chapter
   settings: [ObjectId],   // Settings appearing in the chapter
-  plotlines: [ObjectId],  // Plotlines advanced in the chapter
+  plots: [ObjectId],      // Plots advanced in the chapter
   objects: [ObjectId],    // Objects featured in the chapter
   notes: String,          // Additional notes
   aiGenerated: {         // Metadata for AI-generated content